ptv-logistics/xserver.net/README.md

 What is PTV xServer .NET?
 -------------------------

-PTV xServer .NET is a supplement to the PTV xServer providing an abstraction and convenience layer for integrating PTV xServer into desktop applications based on the Microsoft .NET Framework.
+PTV xServer .NET is a Control for WPF and WinForms to build "slippy" maps for your application.
+The control is intended to work with PTV xMapServer for the basemap imagery, but it can also include gereric WMS and tile providers.

 Important Notes